GoPro Hero3 Black Edition review

 sensor, 800x480 (240fps), 720p (60fps, 120fps), 1080p (24fps, 30fps, 48fps, 60fps), 4K Cinema (12fps), 0.0x zoom, 76g

-The GoPro Hero3 Black Edition is the top-of-the-range GoPro action camera.
-You can also buy the White Edition for £200 and the Silver Edition for £250, and, while all the cameras are the same colour, there are some significant differences between the various editions.
+The GoPro Hero3 Black Edition is the last-generation GoPro action camera that has since been replaced by the GoPro Hero4 that introduced 4K/30fps video.
+The Hero3 Black Edition is no longer available unless you find old stock, but you can still buy the updated GoPro Hero3+ White Edition now for around £150 and the Silver Edition for £220.
+While all the Hero3 cameras are the same colour, there are some significant differences between the various editions.

 The camera's not weatherproof, so you'll need to use the case

 The first, and probably most significant, is the difference in sensor sizes between the three Hero3 cameras.
 The Black Edition has the largest sensor, at 1/2.3in, so GoPro claims it will perform better in low light.
 The Black Edition is also capable of taking 12-megapixel photos.
 The Silver Edition has a smaller 1/2.7in sensor and can take 11-megapixel still images, while the cheapest White Edition can only take 5-megapixel snaps but, strangely, has a larger 1/2.5in sensor than the Silver Edition.